muratsplat/multilang/README.md

 ```
 Multilang gets with new rule.
 'RequiredForDefaultLang' rule validates elements for default language id.
 If default language is Turkish, the rule make be valited Turkish element and than if it is empty, returns false with valation message.

 RequiredForDefaultLang accepts tree parameters.
-First of these prefix for picking elements up and second parameter is default language id and in last parameter is replace  for error message.
+First of these prefix for picking elements up and second parameter is default language id and also last parameter is replacer in error message.

 You can add a message for the rule by editing '..app/lang/en/validation.php'.